 City of Greater Bendigo Youth Council

-The City of Greater Bendigo Youth Council is an advisory and advocacy committee of 18 young people, whose role it is to represent and promote the voice of young people aged 12 to 24 who live, work and study in the City of Greater Bendigo.
-The Youth Council meets regularly to discuss issues that are important to young people in Greater Bendigo.
-Their priorities are youth employability, youth engagement and youth wellbeing.
+The City of Greater Bendigo Youth Council is an advisory and advocacy committee whose role is to represent the voice of young people who live, work and/or study in the City of Greater Bendigo.
+Youth Council achieves this by:

 - Providing advice to the City of Greater Bendigo Council on plans, strategies, policies and projects so that they better align with the needs of young people;

 - Engaging with young people to identify their priorities; and

 - Advocating on issues that directly impact young people.